afbat/afbat.github.io/index.md

 ### About Me

 Hiya!
-My name is Ava Francesca and I'm an [Information and Media](https://comartsci.msu.edu/our-people/ava-francesca-battocchio) PhD Student  and University Enrichment Fellow in the [Department of Advertising and Public Relations](https://comartsci.msu.edu/departments/advertising-public-relations).
+My name is Ava Francesca and I'm an [Information and Media](https://comartsci.msu.edu/our-people/ava-francesca-battocchio) PhD Student  and University Enrichment Fellow in the [Department of Advertising and Public Relations](https://comartsci.msu.edu/departments/advertising-public-relations) at Michigan State University.
 I am under the advisement of Dr. [Kjerstin Thorson](https://comartsci.msu.edu/our-people/kjerstin-thorson).

 ### Research Interests